xe4me/cli-backup/README.md

 thus, this repo should be very light in size.

-> This repo was based on [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter)
->
 > Various aspects and toolings of this project with links to obtain further resources.
 > * Best practices in file and application organization for [Angular 2](https://angular.io/).
 > * Ready to go build system using [Webpack](https://webpack.github.io/docs/) for working with [TypeScript](http://www.typescriptlang.org/).